r00b/cessna-private-pilot-course/1-learning-your-airplane/2-how-an-airplane-flies.md

 ![Ground effect](images/ground-effect.png)

 * Vortices flow outward and around wing tips, hit the top of the wing, and reduce left
-* These vortices are reduced over a surface because they are physically blocked from reaching teh wing
+* These vortices are reduced over a surface because they are physically blocked from reaching the wing
 * This increases lift and reduces drag; can flow at a slower speed and with less power

 #### Ground effect on takeoff
 * Ground effect can cause your airplane to lift off at an airspeed too slow for flying out of ground effect
 * Once you exit ground effect, lift decreases and drag increases, requiring more thrust and higher AOA; this also increases the stall speed
-* Lifting off prematurely creates possibility of setting back on runway and increases available distance to clear an obstacle
+* Lifting off prematurely creates possibility of setting back on runway and decreases available distance to clear an obstacle
 * **Do not allow airplane to lift off until recommended airspeed is reached**

 #### Ground effect on landing
 * Excess speed on landing can result in extra floating distance
 * Reduce power as airplane descends into ground effect to avoid overshooting
 * If you experience floating...
-  * Do not let airplane drif off centerline
+  * Do not let airplane drift off centerline
   * Control lateral movement with ailerons and rudder
   * Do not force touchdown at faster-than-normal airspeed (you could land on the nose wheel)
   * Go around if there is insufficient runway remaining